Facial Steaming at Home: Benefits, Mistakes, and How to Do It Right

 Best timing:

-• Right before gua sha or facial massage (to soften tissue)
+• Before gua sha or facial massage

 Avoid: